 New Zealand has a higher economic growth rate than most other countries

-According to December quarter 2014 Gross Domestic Product (GDP) statistics, New Zealand´s economy was a top performer on the world markets.
+According to the December quarter 2014 Gross Domestic Product (GDP) statistics, New Zealand´s economy was a top performer in the world markets.

 - Only two of the EU countries had higher GDP growth than New Zealand: Ireland and Malta.

 - Even the United States had a lower growth rate than New Zealand.